Tony Romo tosses TD pass, Cowboys lose 27-13 to Eagles

 RESTED

 Three Cowboys starters were inactive: LT Tyron Smith, CB Morris Claiborne, DE Tyrone Crawford.
+LB Sean Lee dressed but didn't play.

 SETTING RECORDS